 For the second round, or the alterations challenge as it is known, the contestants were given a men’s dinner suit and asked to transform it into a little black dress.
-They were allowed to use extra pieces of fabric in this challenge, but the emphasise must be on the black.
+They were allowed to use extra pieces of fabric in this challenge, but the emphasis must be on the black.

 Joyce quipped that she used to have lots of little dresses, but over the years her dresses and been getting bigger and bigger.
 It was so nice to see that even under pressure in the final, Joyce was there to lighten the mood.
-She created a strapless, form fitting dress which was made from layers of the dinner jacket fabric and sequins.
+She created a strapless, form-fitting dress which was made from layers of the dinner jacket fabric and sequins.
 While the look is bang on trend, Esme was less than impressed suggesting that if you were to “disco dance” in the dress it would end up “around your waist.”

 Jade used her prom dress for inspiration, creating a sweetheart neckline, thin straps and a bit of a split (made from the fronts of the jackets) in the skirt.
-The judges seemed to like the overall look of the dress, however Patrick did not understand why two darts on the front were sewn on the outside.
+The judges seemed to like the overall look of the dress, however, Patrick did not understand why two darts on the front were sewn on the outside.
 Esme claimed she didn’t mind them on the outside, she just wished that all of the darts and seems would have been on the outside, declaring “if you’re going to do it, go for it.”

 For the third challenge, the contestants had to sew an evening gown, made to fit on a model of their choice.
-Joyce made a dress for her granddaughter, made from corset and flowing skirt.
-For the first time in the series we saw her getting stressed as she struggled with the complicated pleats that would give the skirt its shape.
+Joyce made a dress for her granddaughter, made from the corset and flowing skirt.
+For the first time in the series, we saw her getting stressed as she struggled with the complicated pleats that would give the skirt its shape.

 Jade looked like she was going to embark on some DIY instead of sewing.
-As she was using a beaded fabric, she came equipped with pillars and a hammer (it was necessary to smash some the beads where she would be sewing, or risk braking all the needles.)
+As she was using a beaded fabric, she came equipped with pillars and a hammer. (it was necessary to smash some the beads where she would be sewing, or risk breaking all the needles.)
 Charlotte aimed to create a flowing, almost Grecian style dress using a glamorous satin backed crepe (you can view our satin backed crepes here if she has inspired you.)

 When it came to the judging, we were worried for them all… it was clear to see that the pressure had affected every single contestant.
 While Joyce’s corset fit well, the judges noted that the skirt was not correctly made, leaving some of the lining showing.
 When Patrick went to investigate further, disaster stuck… the skirt was fitted to her granddaughter by safety pins, rather than stitches.